 Walking in Darwin's Footsteps

 The Galapagos consists of 18 main islands, 3 small islands, and over a hundred rocks and islets that protrude from the water.
 They exist because of their location on a hot spot on the earth’s mantle.
 The columns of hot rock are less dense than the surrounding rock, which results in mantle plumes that rise from deep within the earth’s core.
-Many of the exact mechanics of the formation of the Galapagos is still debated amongst academics.
-I took the time to appreciate the geologic history as I hiked across the volcanic rock up the side of the Sierra Negra volcano.
+Many of the exact mechanics of the formation of the Galapagos are still debated amongst academics.
+We took the time to appreciate the geologic history of the area as we hiked across the volcanic rock up the side of the Sierra Negra volcano.

-The Galapagos is also known for its impressive aquatic life.
-I was fortunate enough to explore its waters during my trip.
-On one such occasion, I remember my foot furiously tapping in an attempt to rid myself of nerves as our boat swayed back and forth in the swells.
-As I slipped on my goggles a fish jumped in the distance.
-I tried not to think of the movie jaws or anything else that could be lurking beneath the water that had startled the fish…
+The Galapagos is perhaps best known for its impressive aquatic life.
+We had a variety of excursions to explore all of the life that thrives below the waves.
+On one such occasion, I remember my foot furiously tapping the metal haul of our boat in an attempt to squash my nerves.
+Our boat swayed back and forth in the swells as we slipped on our goggles.
+A fish jumped in the distance.
+As someone who is from a land locked province and more familiar with fresh water than salt, I forced back my imagination.
+I tried not to think of the movie jaws or anything else that could be lurking beneath the waters below.

-I jumped off the boat.
-As my goggles peered into the water, beyond my fins I saw nothing but the deep blue of the ocean depths.
-While the bottom of the seafloor was not visible floating on the surface, distant shadows of sharks slipped in and out of view.
+As my goggles peered into the inky blues, beyond my fins I saw nothing but the fading of light into the depths.
+I was surprised that the bottom of the seafloor was not visible as I floated on the surface.
+Distant shadows of sharks slipped in and out of view.
 Our group swam between two giant rock pillars that rose from the depths of the ocean and seemingly touched the sky.
-This passage was used by hundreds of sea creatures, our guides shared.
+Our guides explained that this passage is used by hundreds of sea creatures.
 As I coasted near the pillars, a distant shadow lurked closer.
-Luckily for me, it turned out to be a sea turtle eagerly munching on the algal growth on the rocks.
+As it took shape below me I let out an internal sigh.
+It was a sea turtle eagerly munching on the algal growth on the rock pillars.

-Two weeks of adventure behind me and more pictures than my memory card could hold, I was back at the airport, boarding a plane home.
-I wished at that moment to be Darwin, so I could extend my trip and explore every corner of the islands.
+Two weeks of adventure behind me and more pictures than my memory card could hold, I was back at the airport in Quito with strangers that had turned into great friends.
+We boarded the plane home with tear filled eyes.
+I wished at that moment to be Darwin, so I could extend my trip and explore every corner of the archipelago.
 But perhaps five years would still not be enough.
 Until next time.

 Tales For Gaia